Transport in Senegal: International highways

 Senegal's road network links closely with those of the Gambia, since the shortest route between south-western districts on the one hand and west-central and north-western districts on the other is through the Gambia.

 Motorways

-The only operational motorway in Senegal currently runs for 34 km. between Dakar and Diamniadio, and it is a toll motorway.
-A new part of the motorway, of 16.5 km. is currently under construction, which will reach the Blaise Diagne International Airport.
-Another section of 50 km. is also under construction, linking the airport to Thiès; and the 115 km. stretch from Thiès to Touba, the final destination of the planned motorway, will start under construction in the near future.
+The country currently has two autoroutes: Autoroute A1 and Autoroute A2.
+A third autoroute, Autoroute A3, is currently being planned.

+Autoroute A1 runs from Dakar to M'Bour via Blaise Diagne International Airport.
+The A1 was built via a public-private partnership between French civil engineering firm Eiffage (which has a majority ownership in its toll road portion), and the Senegalese government.

+Autoroute A2 runs from Dakar to Touba, via Thiès.

+The planned Autoroute A3 will run from Dakar to Saint-Louis, and will span about 200 km in length.

 National roads

 The most important roads in Senegal are prefixed "N" and numbered from 1 to 7: